INFORMATION FOR BEGINNERS

 WHAT IS VAPING?

-Vaping is defined as the act of inhaling and exhaling water vapor produced by an electric device called a vaporizer or e-cigarette.
+Vaping is defined as the act of inhaling and exhaling water vapour produced by an electric device called a vaporizer or e-cigarette.

 WHAT IS A VAPORIZER (OR E-CIGARETTE) AND HOW DO THEY WORK?